quizer-app/frontend/README.md

 ## Description

-Quizer is a web application that allows users to create and take quizzes.
-Users can create quizzes and add questions to them.
-They can also take quizzes created by other users.
-The application will keep track of the user's score and display it at the end of the quiz.
-Users can also view their past scores on their profile page.
+Quizer is a web application enabling quiz creation and participation.
+It facilitates quiz creation with features to add questions and allows taking quizzes crafted by others.
+The application tracks and displays scores post-quiz and provides a profile page to review past scores.

 ## Backend